open-telemetry/community/projects/resources-and-entities.md

 With the current definition of the Resource we are forced to either leave out any attributes that may ever change over time or violate the spec definition.

-Additionally, OpenTelemetry currently lacks the ability to provide resource attributes that require some kind of delayed lookup that may fail (see this issue).
+Additionally, OpenTelemetry currently lacks the ability to provide resource attributes that require some kind of delayed lookup that may fail (see [this issue](https://github.com/open-telemetry/opentelemetry-specification/issues/1298)).
 This required, e.g. passing environment variables for k8s container name and various downward-api values for an OpenTelemetry SDK to appropriately report this resource.

-In reality OpenTelemetry SDKs can also easily violate the definition as soon as we consider mutability from recipients perspective.
+In reality, OpenTelemetry SDKs can also easily violate the definition as soon as we consider mutability from a recipient's perspective.
 SDKs only guarantee immutability during a single process session.
-As soon as the process is restarted and the SDK is newly initialized there is no guarantee that the Resource will have the same set of attributes (e.g. because process.id can be one of the Resource attributes).
+As soon as the process is restarted and the SDK is newly initialized, there is no guarantee that the Resource will have the same set of attributes (e.g. because `process.id` can be one of the Resource attributes).
 It is clear that the strictly "immutable" definition of the Resource is not sufficient for what we are trying to model.

 ### Problem 4: Metric Cardinality Problem

-Today every attribute in an OpenTelemetry Resource, according to the metric data model, is used to determine the identity of metric.
-Given known issues in metric time-series database implementation around cardinality, this can cause major issues if Resources are allowed to leverage high cardinality attributes.
+Today every attribute in an OpenTelemetry Resource, according to the metric data model, is used to determine the identity of a metric.
+Given known issues in metric time-series database implementations around cardinality, this can cause major issues if Resources are allowed to leverage high cardinality attributes.

 Given many Resource attributes semantic conventions today were defined for the tracing instrumentation, we do find many high cardinality definitions, e.g. the [Process](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/resource/process.md#process) resource includes `pid` and and `parent_pid`, which are known to churn between instances of an application and would lead to higher cardinality streams.

 Many metric backends are simply erasing resource attributes from metrics to workaround the issue.
 Here's an example [solution for prometheus](https://github.com/open-telemetry/opentelemetry-specification/issues/1782), and [another proposal for yet another point-fix for prometheus](https://github.com/open-telemetry/opentelemetry-specification/pull/2736).

-However, these workarounds prevent Metrics users from regaining descriptive attributes (and benefits) of current OTEL Resource detection.
+However, these workarounds prevent Metrics users from regaining descriptive attributes (and benefits) of current Otel Resource detection.

 Source: [see this issue](https://github.com/open-telemetry/opentelemetry-specification/issues/2775).